Starting price: $1,199

 The Galaxy S22 Ultra boasts a larger 2.4um pixel sensor for capturing more light and data, as well as a Super Clear Glass lens for capturing nighttime videos without flares.
 You also get a 12MP ultrawide lens, plus dual 10MP telephoto cameras that combine to offer 10x optical zoom and 100x space zoom.
 For more comparisons, check out our Samsung Galaxy S22 vs iPhone 13 Pro Max low-light photography comparison.

 Samsung is also doubling down on computational photography with its camera system.
 There's adaptive pixel technology that combines 9 pixels into one for better images in the dark, enhanced AI high-res processing and 4x faster multi-frame processing.
+These software features are already getting a boost from Samsung, which began a camera update rollout in June 2022.
+Among the key improvements are a performance upgrade to portrait mode and a bug fix for Single Take.

 While the S22 Ultra's Night Mode is improved, I'm more impressed with how the camera performs in low light without engaging Night Mode.
 Take this shot of a couple of Star Wars figurines with very little ambient light.
 With the S21 Ultra you ban barely make out the left side the Darth Vader's helmet or Han Solo's boots or hair.
 Both become visible and more clear in the S22 Ultra's shot.